-Prior to joining the firm, Mr. Hoffman served as a law clerk to the Honorable Claude M. Hilton, Senior Judge for the United States District Court for the Eastern District of Virginia (Alexandria Division).
+Mr. Hoffman maintains an active pro bono practice representing deaf clients in litigation seeking access to legally-required accommodations.
+Prior to joining the firm, Mr. Hoffman served as a law clerk to the Honorable Claude M. Hilton, Senior Judge for the US District Court for the Eastern District of Virginia (Alexandria Division).

 - Young Yi.
-Conducted multi-week federal jury trial against company founder and chief executive on charges of Medicare fraud and tax evasion.
+Defended healthcare company founder and chief in two-week federal jury trial against on charges of Medicare fraud and tax evasion.
 US v.
 Yi, et al., No. 1:17-cr-224-LO (EDVA) (J. O'Grady).

 - Aurora Loan Services.
 Successfully represented nationwide mortgage loan servicer in putative consumer class action suit concerning foreclosure forbearance agreements.
 Chao v.
 Aurora Loan Servs., LLC, 2015 WL 294823, at *1 (N.D.
 Cal.
 Jan.
 21, 2015).